-Table III: Greenville's Estimated Population Growth 2004 - 2008 capita growth and development trends within the planning jurisdiction, for the following reasons: 1). the county estimates go back 15+ years, which allows comparisons between the last five years of activity - since the Comprehensive Plan was last updated - to previous periods of activity; 2.
+Pitt County: The OSBM's county estimates will be used in the remainder of this section to analyze per capita growth and development trends within the planning jurisdiction, for the following reasons: 1). the county estimates go back 15+ years, which allows comparisons between the last five years of activity and previous periods of activity; 2).
 Greenville's planning jurisdiction extends beyond the city boundaries; and 3). the State's municipal estimates are not revised, so using the more accurate revised baseline numbers for the County will yield more accurate analysis.